one1189/wonder-walkers/README.md

 ![Safari](/assets/images/readme%20images/safari-test.png)

 ## Deployment
 The following Depoloyment stages were taken.
-When working on my projet I would have to stage regular commits in Gitpod.
+When working on my project I would have to stage regular commits in Gitpod.

 * `git add .` - Adds saved files to Git's staging area
 * `git commit -m ""` - Commits the saved files to the local repository